 Why Do Turtles Eat Snails?

 Turtles are not picky eaters and will eat nearly anything.
-They consume snails, for instance, since it is typical food for turtles.
+They consume snails, for instance, since they are a typical food for turtles.

-In the wild, turtles eat a variety of different creatures, including worms, slugs, snails, and so on.
+In the wild, turtles eat a variety of creatures, including worms, slugs, and snails.
 Further, turtles prefer to seek and consume live prey over plant-based diets.

 Snails are favored by turtles because they provide the protein the reptiles need to stay healthy.
 In addition, musk turtles and other turtle species rely heavily on snails for nutrition.